-Scothedge, the campaign group set up to promote the issue of disputes over high hedges across the country, has been celebrating another Scottish PR success thanks to Holyrood Partnership.
+Scothedge, the campaign group set up to promote the issue of disputes over high hedges across the country, has been celebrating another Scottish PR success thanks to Holyrood PR.

 The issue of “hedge rage” in Edinburgh, which was highlighted last week by the Evening News, has become the basis for a new sketch by the paper’s resident award-winning cartoonist Frank Boyle.